wp-plugins/oik-nivo-slider/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-[nivo] shortcode for the responsive jQuery "Nivo slider" for posts, pages, attachments and custom post types using oik
+[nivo] shortcode for the responsive jQuery "Nivo slider" for posts, pages, attachments and custom post types using oik Now supports a "special" post type of "nggallery".

 == Description ==
 The [nivo] shortcode implements the jQuery Nivo slider, which is considered by some to be "The Most Awesome jQuery Image Slider"